wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.en.md

 }
 ```

-In this practical session you will learn how to use the MQTT Explorer tool to setup an MQTT-client connection to a WIS2 Global Broker and be able to display WIS2 notification messages.
+In this practical session you will learn how to use the MQTT Explorer tool to setup an MQTT client connection to a WIS2 Global Broker and be able to display WIS2 notification messages.

-MQTT Explorer is a helpful tool to browse and review the topic structure for a given MQTT broker to review data being published.
+MQTT Explorer is a useful tool to browse and review the topic structure for a given MQTT broker to review data being published.

 Note that MQTT is primarily used for "machine-to-machine" communication; meaning that there would normally be a client automatically parsing the messages as they are received.
 To work with MQTT programmatically (for example, in Python), you can use MQTT client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt) to connect to an MQTT broker and process incoming messages.
 There exist numerous MQTT client and server software, depending on your requirements and technical environment.